-College students: 12 units each semester (summer enrollment optional).
+- College students: 12 units each semester (summer and winter enrollment is optional).

 The I-20 is the legal document given to you by the school that you are currently attending.
 This is the document that allows you to remain in the United States as a full-time student.
 The I- 20 is valid for the period of study indicated in #5 OR until such time when you end your attendance at the particular school.
 Make sure your I- 20 has not expired by checking the date in #5.

 You must keep this document with you when you are traveling overseas and make sure that you have the necessary signatures when traveling in order to return to the United States.

 F- 1 visa: